SimonLetti/SimonLetti/README.md

 - 👋 Hi, I’m @SimonLetti
 - 👀 I’m interested in Cyber Security and Computers!
 - 🌱 I’m currently learning cyber and studying for my certificates
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on programming and cyber defense!
 - 👾 Find me on Reddit at u/_cyb3rb0i
 - ⚡ Fun fact: I love JerseyCTF